tauri-apps/plugins-workspace/.changes/http-stream-support.md

 "http-js": minor
 ---

-Add stream support for HTTP stream responses.
+Fix HTTP stream not streaming the body.